 Biography

 Blythe is fascinated by the brilliant and dramatic stories of the late 18th century.
-Many of which lack visual representation because they are either too obscure, or much of the evidence of them was destroyed during conflicts leaving very limited material to work with.
-In her work she explores how these stories are remembered, often through a combination of neoclassical aesthetics as well as religious imagery and symbolism while exploring themes of romanticism and martyrdom to fill these gaps and ensure that these histories will not be entirely forgotten.
+Many of which lack visual representation because they are either too obscure, or much of the evidence of them was destroyed during conflicts, leaving very limited material to work with.
+Blythe's paintings visualize her understanding of the subjects she reads about in her historical practice.
+This interest originated with her grandparents.
+On her father’s side, war stories from her American ancestors, while on her mother’s side, from Barbados, an appreciation of 18th century aesthetics.
+Presently, Blythe maintains a historical practice in late 18th century rebellions and revolutions.